HAPPY GARDEN, HAPPY BEES

 GAIN SOME POINTS FROM MOTHER NATURE AND HELP YOUR HARVEST FLOURISH BY CREATING A BEE FRIENDLY GARDEN.

 Spring has sprung and everything is looking especially bright and fruitful this season at Apiary Made headquarters.
 Our native gums are flowering nicely, which is bringing the hum of happy bees to our ears.
 Such a promising season has me thinking, what more could we do in our own backyards to keep bees happy?
 A bee friendly garden is one way to do this not just in Spring, but all year round.

 Even a domestic garden can have a positive impact in terms of supporting bee populations.

-By simply planning your garden with bees in mind, you can do your part in helping bees to feed and flourish, contributing to a greater bee-friendly ecology and assisting in combating the world’s declining bee population.
+By simply planning your garden with bees in mind, you can do your part in helping bees to feed and flourish.
+Therefore contributing to a greater bee-friendly ecology and assisting in combating the world’s declining bee population.
 If you have fruits and vegetables, encouraging bees into your garden will also benefit your harvest enormously.
 Bees are active pollinators and will help your veggies reach their peak.